Wood Shop

 Wood Shop Fees

-SIU Students
+SIU Students | Community |

-$10 for 2 day pass
+$5 for 2 day pass | $10 for 2 day pass |

-$15 for 2 weeks pass
+$15 for 2 weeks pass | $25 for 2 weeks pass |

-$25 for a semester pass
+$25 for a semester pass | $35 for a semester pass |

-The Wood Shop features:
+Wood Shop Features

-Table saw and scroll saw
+- Table saw and scroll saw

-Belt sanders and many handheld sanders
+- Belt sanders and many handheld sanders

-Just about any hand tool you would need
+- Just about any hand tool you would need

 Radial Arm Saw